 - Overview.
 This section provides a general description of our business and information about our business that we believe is important in understanding our financial condition and results of operations. - Basis of Presentation.
-This section provides information about key accounting estimates and policies that we followed in preparing our consolidated financial statements for the first quarter of fiscal 2024. - Critical Accounting Policies and Estimates.
+This section provides information about key accounting estimates and policies that we followed in preparing our consolidated financial statements for the third quarter of fiscal 2024. - Critical Accounting Policies and Estimates.
 This section discusses those accounting policies that are both considered important to our financial condition and results of operations and require significant judgment and estimates on the part of management in their application.
 All of our significant accounting policies, including the critical accounting policies, are also summarized in the notes to our interim consolidated financial statements that are included in this report. - Results of Operations.
-This section provides an analysis of our results of operations for the three months ended March 31, 2024 as compared to the three months ended March 31, 2023. - Liquidity and Capital Resources.
-This section provides an analysis of our cash flows, capital resources, off-balance sheet arrangements and our outstanding commitments, if any. - Caution Concerning Forward-Looking Statements.
+This section provides an analysis of our results of operations for the three and nine months ended September 30, 2024 as compared to the three and nine months ended September 30, 2023. - Liquidity and Capital Resources.
+This section provides an analysis of our cash flows, capital resources, off-balance sheet arrangements, and outstanding commitments. - Caution Concerning Forward-Looking Statements.
 This section discusses how certain forward-looking statements made throughout this MD&A and in other sections of this report are based on management's present expectations about future events and are inherently susceptible to uncertainty and changes in circumstance.